HalloVeen

 "HalloVeen" is the 4th episode of the fifth season of the American television police sitcom series Brooklyn Nine-Nine, and the 94th overall episode of the series.
 The episode was written by series co-creator Dan Goor and directed by Jamie Babbit.
 It aired on Fox in the United States on October 17, 2017.

 The show revolves around the fictitious 99th precinct of the New York Police Department in Brooklyn and the officers and detectives that work in the precinct.
 In the episode, it's the fifth annual Halloween heist in the 99th precinct and everyone is competing in order to get the "Amazing Human/Genius" title in a belt.

-According to Nielsen Media Research, the episode was seen by an estimated 1.69 million household viewers and gained a 0.6/2 ratings share among adults aged 18–49.
+According to Nielsen Media Research, the episode was seen by an estimated 1.69 million household viewers and gained a 0.6/2 ratings share among teenagers and adults aged 18–49.
 The episode received critical acclaim from critics, who praised the storylines, performances and writing, with some deeming it the best Halloween episode and one of the best in the series.

 Plot

 On the fifth annual Halloween heist, Jake (Andy Samberg), Holt (Andre Braugher) and Amy (Melissa Fumero) compete for a champion cummerbund, shortened to "belt" for "amazing human/genius".
 However, Terry (Terry Crews), Rosa (Stephanie Beatriz) and Boyle (Joe Lo Truglio) also compete for the belt.

 Someone steals the belt and threatens the precinct by posing as Gina.
 However, this is part of Jake's and Boyle's plan as "Gina" is actually Bill (Winston Story), from last year.
 However, Boyle handcuffs Jake, having teamed up with Rosa and Terry to get the belt and also has Bill watch over him as he invested in pyramid scheme NutriBoom.
 Jake manages to get free by doubling Boyle's offer, investing in NutriBoom.
 Meanwhile, Holt uses Cheddar to retrieve the belt but finds that neither the belt nor the dog is authentic.

 Amy retrieves the belt and locks it in her vault.
 Jake then uses extras to distract everyone and hide the belt.
 When Jake and Amy are in the evidence locker, Amy finds it but discovers that Jake changed the title to "Amy Santiago, will you marry me?" and Jake proposes to her.
-She happily accepts and the precinct goes to a bar to celebrate.
+She happily accepts.
+Boyle then barges into the evidence room and he sees Jake and Amy and Boyle faints due to happiness as Jake and Amy are now engaged.
+And the precinct goes to a bar to celebrate.
 While everyone makes a toast for them, Holt is slightly upset as no one won the belt because Jake changed the inscription.